 What is the Iberian Adventure?

 Well, to put it simply, it is a week-long adventure around the Iberian peninsula.

-Up until the 2019 season release, the Iberian Adventure was Busabout’s one of very few fixed tour that highlighted this underrated region.
+The Iberian Adventure was one of Busabout’s few fixed tours that highlighted this underrated region.
 Exploring Spain, Portugal and Morocco in 8 days.

 Let’s let Busabout explain:

 How did I discover the Busabout Iberian Adventure?

 Unlike many other parts of my trip, such as my wild week on Yachtlife Croatia, the Iberian adventure was booked rather last minute on a whim.